 Suggestion 2: Be there for your kids and also try to put in place a way for your children to receive additional support.
 A therapist or counselor, as an objective sounding board, can do a lot to help your child understand what is happening and alleviate his/her sense of guilt for the circumstances.
 Look for developmentally-appropriate books, videos and resources, too, that will help your child understand what s/he is going through.

 Suggestion 3: Above all, show your children that you are a still a family no matter how you define your marital status.
 Your kids need good parents now more than ever, and this is your chance to do your best regardless of how things have been in the past.

 SAS for Women is an invaluable resource for women contemplating a divorce or in the actual throes of divorce.
 SAS women are educated and prepared, while making smart and thoughtful decisions for everyone they love.
-You are invited to meet SAS and learn what is possible for you through a FREE consultation called Your Map to the NEXT Step session.
+You are invited to talk with SAS and learn what is possible for you through a FREE consultation.
+Schedule your confidential conversation here.